Ski Party: Music

 Ski Party is punctuated with musical numbers by Lesley Gore, who sings Marvin Hamlisch's "Sunshine, Lollipops, and Rainbows" on the bus, and James Brown & The Famous Flames (Bobby Byrd, Lloyd Stallworth, and Bobby Bennett) who sing and shimmy through "I Got You (I Feel Good)" in the lodge, having been humorously cast as the "white bread" resort's all-black ski patrol.
 (In the bio-pic Get On Up, the scene from Ski Party is re-created, with Brown's bemoaning that he is splitting his pants "in front of all these white folks".)

 The Hondells sing two songs written by Gary Usher and Roger Christian – the title track, off-camera, then appearing in beach attire for the closing track, "The Gasser", on Sorrento Beach in Santa Monica].

 Avalon sings the surf-rock "Lots, Lots More" (by Richie Adams and Larry Kusik), and is joined by Hickman, Walley and Craig for the Holiday-styled "Paintin' the Town" (written by Bob Gaudio of The Four Seasons).

 Walley and Craig sing "We'll Never Change Them", a song by Guy Hemric and Jerry Styner, originally written as "I'll Never Change Him" and sung by Annette Funicello in a scene cut from Beach Blanket Bingo.

 This is the only AIP beach party film not scored by Les Baxter.
 Edwin Norton is credited as the film's music editor and Al Simms as music supervisor.

 Reception

 Critical

 The Los Angeles Times wrote the dialogue "seems awfully childish even for teenagers", but liked the musical acts.

+Variety called it "an entertaining teenage comedy romance in snowcountry settings, with excellent direction of good satirical script ad fine performances by young thesps.
+Gene Corman production values are standout and seven tunes enliven pace."

+Filmink wrote "There’s lots of fun in Ski Party, as well as the inevitable dodginess from a 1965 Hollywood movie about the differences between men and women."

-Box Office
+Box office

 Samuel Arkoff of AIP stated the film was a commercial disappointment.
 A follow-up film announced in the credits, Cruise Party, never was made.
+In December 1965 Sam Arkoff said "the bikini beach style has had it.
+We've had some real bombs lately."

 Both Columbia Pictures and Universal Studios produced their versions of snowbound beach party films: Columbia's Winter a Go-Go was released four months later in October 1965, and Universal's Wild Wild Winter was released in January 1966.